-Fineco charges a spread of 0.8 points on CFDs and foreign exchange and 1 point on CFDs Indices and Commodities.
-There are no custody or administration fees.
+Fineco charges a spread of 0.8 points on foreign exchange and 0.4 point on CFDs Indices.
+There is no commission or additional spread on share CFDs.

 There is a full list of the fees on the site.
 None seemed too onerous to me.